-My extensive clinical experience involves working with a variety of clients including: geriatrics, adult psychiatry, palliative care, children, adolescents and adults with learning disabilities and developmental delays, cognitive impairment, Parkinson's, stroke, etcetera.
+My extensive clinical experience involves working with a variety of clients across the lifespan including: long-term care, adult psychiatry, palliative care, children, adolescents and adults with learning disabilities and developmental delays, dementia, Parkinson's, stroke, etcetera.
 I have worked both in hospitals and nursing homes, including 19 years at Baycrest Centre in Toronto, Ontario.

-I have given over 100 conference and/or invited academic presentations around the globe at such venues as the World Federation of Music Therapy and the International Congress on Palliative Care.
+I have given over 100 conference and/or invited academic presentations around the globe at such venues as the World Congresses of Music Therapy and the International Congresses on Palliative Care.

 My main areas of interest include: music therapy; successful, healthy aging and wellbeing across the lifespan; dementia and mental health support; arts in healthcare; relationship completion; singing for health; anxiety; burnout; music for sleep, relaxation and pain; music and technology; vibroacoustic therapy, clinical internship and supervision.